 Cloudflare is American and has enabled Nazi speech.
 Adguard operate in a Russian jurisdiction.
-What the risk and benefit profiles of these organisations I will leave you to decide for yourself.
+What that says about the risk and benefit profiles of these organisations I leave you to decide for yourself.

-Cisco’s opendns will do ad blocking, but not TLS-comaptible.
+Cisco’s opendns will do ad blocking, but not TLS-compatible.

 Whirlpool’s list of DNS Servers to use in Australia.
-AFAICT only your ISP is require to log your DNS usage, so presumably you improve privacy somewhat by using any DNS server that is not you ISP’s.
+AFAICT only my ISP is required to log my DNS usage, so presumably I improve privacy somewhat by using any DNS server that is not my ISP’s.

 CCC’s recommended DNS servers globally: